 You’ll LOVE this moist Red Velvet Cupcakes Recipe!
-It’s perfect any time of the year, plus these red velvet cupcakes are completely homemade and cost just 70¢ per cupcake to make!
+It’s perfect any time of the year, plus these red velvet cupcakes are entirely homemade and cost just 70¢ per cupcake to make!

 Are you searching for the perfect homemade red velvet cupcakes?
-Are you finding an overwhelming amount of recipes out there but not sure which one really is the best?
-If you answered yes to both questions you have come to the right place!
+Are you finding an overwhelming amount of recipes out there but not sure which one is the best?
+If you answered yes to both questions, you have come to the right place!

-This Red Velvet Cupcakes recipe I am sharing with you today really is the BEST one out there because it is an amazing recipe from the lovely ladies of DC Cupcakes / Georgetown Cupcake that I slightly adapted.
+This Red Velvet Cupcakes recipe I am sharing with you today is the BEST one out there because it is a fantastic recipe from the lovely ladies of DC Cupcakes / Georgetown Cupcake that I slightly adapted.
 They are tasty and so beautiful!
 They’re great for Valentine’s Day, Christmas, bake sales, or anytime!

 Honestly, I think this Red Velvet Cupcakes recipe is my all-time favorite cupcake recipe because of the cream cheese frosting.
-It tastes amazing with the nice, moist, slightly zingy cake and fluffy cream cheese frosting.
-Taste aside, these cupcakes are gorgeous and they’re perfect for any occasion!
+It tastes fantastic with the lovely, moist, slightly zingy cake and fluffy cream cheese frosting.
+Taste aside, these cupcakes are gorgeous, and they’re perfect for any occasion!